Are you craving lemonade, but are looking for a twist? Try adding blueberries.

 - Use room temperature lemons instead of cold ones because they are easier to squeeze and yield more juice.

-- Speed up the cooling time for the simple syrup or the blueberry juice by pouring it into a shallow container.
+- Speed up the cooling time for the simple syrup or the berry juice by pouring it into a shallow container.

 - Cooking the blueberries and mashing them up a bit brings out the flavor and the color.